indrajithi/genquest/README.md

 The sentence which gets parsed successfully generates a question sentence.
 The generated question list is printed as output.

-**This demo only uses some grammar to generate questions starting with 'what'.**
+**This demo only uses the grammar to generate questions starting with 'what'.**

 ## Example